-Long established as the UK's biggest advertising agency, as well as one of its most admired creative powerhouses, AMV is also the local outpost for BBDO.
-Having held a minority stake since 1991, the American network acquired the balance of the business in 1998.
+AMV BBDO celebrated its 40th anniversary at the end of 2017.
+Long established as the UK's biggest advertising agency, as well as one of its most admired creative powerhouses, original company Abbott Mead Vickers became the local outpost for BBDO in 1991, initially via a minority stake.
+The American network acquired the balance of the business in 1998.
 In fact, AMV served for many years as something of a model for other agencies in BBDO's international network.
 During the 1980s and 1990s, its founders assembled a portfolio of other businesses alongside main advertising agency Abbott Mead Vickers to offer an impressively broad range of marketing services.
 BBDO subsequently encouraged the other lead agencies in its network to broaden their portfolios in a similar fashion.
 In recent years, though, most of AMV BBDO's satellite units have been spun off into Omnicom's other UK-based networks and the main agency has become more streamlined to focus on its core business.

 Which clients does AMV BBDO handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of AMV BBDO?
 See ranking of Leading UK Agencies

 Latest news about AMV BBDO?
 Click here for recent headlines from Adbrands Weekly Update

 Account assignments & selected contact information

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links: